 On the Bush v.
 Gore decision

-"I guess the thing that surprised me the most was the fact that any Justice thought there was irreparable injury shown by the petitioners that would justify the action that was taken."
+"I guess the thing that surprised me the most was the fact that any justice thought there was irreparable injury shown by the petitioners that would justify the action that was taken."

 On his viewpoints evolving over time

-"Any judge or Justice has views that evolve over time because he becomes more and more educated and better able to do certain things.
-There's been some change in my views about the death penalty, but I think there's more of a change in the jurisprudence of the Court that made me eventually reach the conclusion that the death penalty, as it is presently administered, is unconstitutional."
+"Any judge or justice has views that evolve over time because he becomes more and more educated and better able to do certain things.
+There's been some change in my views about the death penalty, but I think there's more of a change in the jurisprudence of the court that made me eventually reach the conclusion that the death penalty, as it is presently administered, is unconstitutional."

 "Chief Justice Burger and Justice Blackmun, for example, originally voted to uphold the constitutionality of the death penalty.
 Justice Blackmun later changed his views on that particular issue.
 But both of them were very clear in believing that it was not wise policy.
-They both came from Minnesota, which does not have a capitol punishment statute, and I think they were not fans of the death penalty."
+They both came from Minnesota, which does not have a capital punishment statute, and I think they were not fans of the death penalty."

 On being in the position of upholding the constitutionality of a ruling while believing that it's not good policy